-Campuses.
-The main campus of the University at Bloomington comprises 2,000 acres of woodland traversed by the meandering stream known to generations of students as the Jordan River.
-Most major academic buildings are confined to the area between Third and Tenth Streets and Indiana and Jordan Avenues, while residence halls, fraternity and sorority houses, and University service divisions border this area.
+The Bloomington campus comprises 2,000 acres of woodland traversed by the meandering stream known to generations of students as the Jordan River.
+Most major academic buildings are confined to the area between Third and Tenth Streets and Indiana and Jordan Avenues; residence halls, fraternity and sorority houses, and University service divisions border this area.
 Buildings for the most part are constructed of native limestone, enhancing the natural beauty of the campus.